Stephanie McIntosh: 2008–present: Further acting roles

 McIntosh was approached in 2008 to appear on Dancing with the Stars in Australia; however, she has not appeared in the series.

 In May 2008, the Herald Sun reported that McIntosh had been in Los Angeles, meeting with potential agents and managers.
 She auditioned for roles in Transformers: Revenge of the Fallen (2009), the CBS mini-series Harper's Island, and Beverly Hills, 90210, but failed to secure them.

 McIntosh appeared in the thriller Liars All (2013) as Casey Kass, and in Red Herring (2014) as Charlie, which co-starred former Neighbours castmate Holly Valance.

 McIntosh reprised the role of Sky Mangel in Neighbours for one episode in 2015, as part of the show's 30th-anniversary celebrations.
 She was heavily pregnant at the time, and her return had initially been set up as a one-month role.

 After a five-year acting career hiatus, McIntosh reprised her role on Neighbours as Sky Mangel on a recurring basis in 2020.
 Sky also appeared in the last-ever episode, broadcast on 29 July 2022, though McIntosh was not seen in the UK broadcast.
 She returned to Neighbours briefly on 3 July 2024.

 Personal life

-McIntosh dated AFL star Nick Riewoldt for four-and-a-half years.
-They broke up in late 2009.
+In 2009 ended her four and a half year relationship with McIntosh dated AFL footballer Nick Riewoldt.

 In March 2014, she began dating Peter Hieatt, a landscape designer.
 They have two daughters.